google/docsy/content/en/docs/Getting started/_index.md

     ```
     git clone --recurse-submodules --depth 1 https://github.com/my/example.git
     ```

+    {{% alert title="Note" color="warning" %}}
+    If you've just added the theme as a submodule in a local version of your site and haven't committed it to a repo yet,  you must get local copies of the theme's own submodules before serving your site.

+    ```
+    git submodule update --init --recursive
+    ```
+    {{% /alert %}}

 1. Ensure you have the tools described in [Installation and Prerequisites](#installation-and-prerequisites) installed on your local machine, including `postcss-cli` (you'll need it to generate the site resources the first time you run the server).
 1. Run the `hugo server` command in your site root.

+## Keeping the theme up to date

+We hope to continue to make improvements to the theme along with the Docsy community.
+If you have cloned the example site (or are otherwise using the theme as a submodule), you can update the theme submodule yourself as follows:

+1. In your local copy of your project, run:

+    ```
+    git submodule update --remote
+    ```

+1. Then add and commit your change:

+    ```
+    git add themes/
+    git commit -m "Updating theme submodule"
+    ```

+1. Finally, push the change back to the project repo.

+    ```
+    git push origin master
+    ```

+If you've cloned the theme yourself, use `git pull origin master` in the theme root directory to get the latest version.

 ## Images used on this site